steveJ34/Term_DE1/term_DE1_description.md

-CSV files were used to to store the raw date.
-Then a schema and tables was created with the same attributes as the CSV files.
+CSV files were used to store the raw data.
+Then a schema and tables were created with the same attributes as the CSV files.
 Finally, the data was inserted into MySQL using the following command

 LOAD DATA
 LOCAL INFILE 'path_to_csv_file'